Sid-003/FaceApp.Net/README.md

     //I am just going to do the success part. if (bareUpResponse.IsSuccess)
     {
-        var uploadResponse = bareUpResponse as FaceUploadResponse. //Always use soft-cast when possible. var bareApplyResponse = await faceClient.ApplyFilterAsync(uploadResponse.ImageCode, FilterType.Smile); //here is where you pick the filer.
+        var uploadResponse = bareUpResponse as FaceUploadResponse; //Always use soft cast when possible. var bareApplyResponse = await faceClient.ApplyFilterAsync(uploadResponse.ImageCode, FilterType.Smile); //here is where you pick the filer.
         //Do success checks again and cast appopriately.
 Use FaceApplyResponse for success and FaceErrorResponse for error.
         //Note: For the apply endpoint, the API never provided a description so all you have is the error code (For ex: "no_photo_found").